aiurovet/xnx/README.md

 ##### Full sample configuration file to generate mobile (Flutter) app icons

-See the details of the imported file `cmd.json` beyond this configuration
+See the details of the imported file `cmd.xnx` beyond this configuration

 ```
 {